apache/fury/docs/protocols/java_object_graph_spec.md

 Meta header is a 64 bits number value encoded in little endian order.

-- Lowest 4 digits `0b0000~0b1111` are used to record num classes. `0b1111` is preserved to indicate that Fury need to read more bytes for length using Fury unsigned int encoding.
-If current class doesn't has parent class, or parent class doesn't have fields to serialize, or we're in a context which serialize fields of current class only( `ObjectStreamSerializer#SlotInfo` is an example),
+- Lowest 4 digits `0b0000~0b1110` are used to record num classes. `0b1111` is preserved to indicate that Fury need to read more bytes for length using Fury unsigned int encoding.
+If current class doesn't has parent class, or parent class doesn't have fields to serialize, or we're in a context which serialize fields of current class only( `ObjectStreamSerializer#SlotInfo` is an example), num classes will be 1.
-- Other 60 bits is used to store murmur hash of `flags + all layers class meta`. num classes will be 0.
+- Other 60 bits is used to store murmur hash of `flags + all layers class meta`.

 #### Single layer class meta